 How should IT managers be thinking about private, public, and hybrid clouds?

-What are the key considerations and decision points regarding which workloads are best suited for the cloud?
+What are the key considerations and decision points regarding which workloads are best suited to the cloud?